BalazsBanfi/Knights-Travails/README.md

 ## My process

-I chosed a different method, instead of working with nodes, queues and stacks, I store the {number of steps, path} in evry cgess field.
+I chosed a different method, instead of working with nodes, queues and stacks, I store the {number of steps, path} in every chess-field.
 In this case the end-field stores the results also.

 ### Built with